traefik/traefik/docs/configuration/backends/file.md

     Adding certificates directly to the entryPoint is still maintained but certificates declared in this way cannot be managed dynamically.
     It's recommended to use the file provider to declare certificates.

+!!! warning
+    TOML templating cannot be used if rules are defined in the Træfik configuration file.

-### Rules in a Separate File
+### Rules in a Separate Files

-Put your rules in a separate file.
+Træfik allows defining rules in one or more separate files.

-#### Simple rules

-Backends, Frontends and TLS certificates can be defined one at time, as described in the file `rules.toml`:
+#### One separate file

+You have to specify the file path in the `file.filename` option.

 ```toml
 # traefik.toml